POPI: Personalizing LLMs via Optimized Natural Language Preference Inference: Experiments

-\textbf{Prompting Templates.} In Section~\ref{sec:method}, we formulated personalization as conditional generation (e.g., $\pi_\theta(y \mid x, z)$).
-In practice, this requires converting structured conditioning variables into natural language instructions that the LLM can reliably interpret.
-To ensure reproducibility and fairness, we provide the complete set of prompting templates used in our experiments in Figure~\ref{fig:prompts} (Appendix~\ref{appendix:prompts}).
-These templates are carefully designed to clarify the role of each conditioning variable while minimizing context overhead and avoiding unintended interference with model behavior.
+\textbf{Prompting Templates.} Conditioned generation requires rendering structured conditioning variables as natural-language instructions that LLMs can reliably interpret.
+For reproducibility and fair comparison we provide the full templates used in all experiments in Appendix~\ref{appendix:prompts}, and additionally verify robustness to an alternative template set in Section~\ref{sec:ablation}.